 In addition to creating her own paintings, Steph taps into others’ talents through Collaborative Art™, a creative team-building service she founded in 2011.
 The workshops take business professionals outside their comfort zones, encouraging them to think outside the box and embrace uncomfortable situations.
 Steph’s work with Collaborative Art™ led her and her team to TEDxZurichWomen in 2015.
 They facilitated a collective doodling workshop, helping guests create a giant co-designed portrait of Amelia Earhart that Steph revealed after her TEDx talk, “An Artist’s Leap of Faith.”

 Steph has also been a keynote speaker at other events, including the Aspen Institute’s Healthspottr retreat.
 Focusing on art and inspiration, she and the Collaborative Art team encouraged US healthcare professionals to create a surrealist painting symbolizing transformation in the healthcare industry, forming a creative link between the art and healthcare worlds.

-In 2016, Steph moved to Miami, where she takes inspiration from the colors of Floridian tropics and the traditions of American culture, as seen in her recent series of paintings, “Coastal.”
+In 2016, Steph moved to Miami, where she takes inspiration from the colors of Floridian tropics and the traditions of American culture, as seen in her recent series of paintings, “Made in Miami.”
 She continues to embrace the pure desire to create, rejecting perfection and experimenting with color, emotion, and genre.

 Steph’s collectors include the Igor Stravinsky Foundation and a Swiss Watch Group.
 She has also painted a portrait for Mark Butcher, Stanislas Warwrinka, Bertrand Piccard and the Canada-based Belgian singer Nico Boesten.